Conte-Ecology/Northeast_Bkt_Occupancy/index.md

 ### Model Validation

 More important than how well the model works with the data used to fit the model is the ability of the model to predict occupancy at unsurveyed locations.
-To assess this predictive power, we used data from the `r length(unique(df_valid$featureid))` stream reaches withheld from model fitting.
+To assess this predictive power, we used data from the 1933 stream reaches withheld from model fitting.
 We use the term "fitted data" to refer to the data we used to fit (estimate) the model.
 For comparison, others use the terms "training data" or "calibration data" synonymously.
 Validation data are the independent data withheld from model fitting for the purpose of understanding how well a model predicts to unobserved space and time.
 To evaluate this predictive power, we plotted the false positive rate (1-specificity) vs. the true positive rate (sensitivity) and calculated the AUC.

 ![Model predictive discrimination ability using validation data](Output/AUC_valid_plots.png)